Nicholas Haddock: Later career

 In 1723 he purchased the estate of Wrotham Place in Kent.
 In 1732 he was appointed to command of The Nore.
 He was Commander-in-Chief in the Mediterranean Fleet from 1738 to 1742.
 After the outbreak of the War of Austrian Succession, with only 10 ships at his disposal, he was unable to prevent the crossing of two Spanish armies from Barcelona to Italy.
 In November 1741, a Spanish fleet with 14,000 troops sailed to Orbetello and in mid-December, 52 ships carrying almost 12,800 men successfully crossed towards La Spezia.
-Only with the arrival of additional ships from Britain in February 1742, he was able to successfully blockaded the Spanish coast and take valuable prizes including two treasure ships, but failed to force the Spanish fleet into an action.
+Only with the arrival of additional ships from Britain in February 1742, he was able to successfully blockade the Spanish coast and take valuable prizes including two treasure ships, but failed to force the Spanish fleet into an action.
 He was recalled from the Mediterranean in December 1741 and succeeded first by Richard Lestock and then Thomas Mathews.

 He was promoted to the rank of rear admiral in 1734 and promptly took up a political career, obtaining the Admiralty-controlled rotten borough of Rochester in the elections in that year.
 Although no longer a serving sea officer he continued to progress through seniority, reaching the rank of vice-admiral in 1744 and Admiral of the Blue in 1744.
 He remained in Parliament as Member for Rochester until his death in 1746.

 His estate, comprising Wrotham Place and a fortune in South Sea and East India Company shares, was inherited by his eldest son Nicholas.